MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-sales-agent.md

 ### Give permission to write summaries to Salesforce

-If configured to write research summaries to Salesforce, you will need to give the Sales Agent permission to write to the summaries table.
+If configured to write research summaries to Salesforce, you'll need to give the Sales Agent permission to write to the summaries table.

 1. Go to **Users** > **Permission Sets**.
 1. Open the `Copilot for Sales connected app permission set`.